EmirK102/Product-Review-Sentiment-Classification-for-E-commerce-Platforms/README.md

 # Product Review Sentiment Classification for E-commerce Platforms

 This project is about the creation of an AI model that enables its users to perform sentiment classification in a wide range of languages on written product reviews without the need for professional-grade or outsourced hardware/computational resources.
 This is done by combining two AI models: LibreTranslate and ModernBERT.
 LibreTranslate is used for identifying the language in which reviews are written, and translating the reviews into English if they're in a different language, and ModernBERT is used for classifying the sentiment of English reviews.
+Specifically, to classify how many stars out of five were given to a product.

 ## Dataset